gianmarco-lorenti/papers-collection/README.md

 ## Map

-Please, take a look at the file [MAP](MAP.md) to explore the content of this repository.
+Please, take a look at [this file](MAP.md) to explore the content of this repository.

 ## Disclaimer

-Please, carefully read the file [DISCLAIMER](DISCLAIMER.md) before exploring the content of this repository.
+Please, carefully read [this file](DISCLAIMER.md) before exploring the content of this repository.
 The file contains indications about the status and copyrights of the content of this repository.
 For the time being, this files acts as a naive license.